-- 15. For part-time students, the full-time equivalent (FTE) fee means the fee per 120 credits (equivalent to a full year of study), or fee for the duration of the programme if fewer than 120 credits.
-The FTE course fee is not regulated for part-time courses, but this information will enable the OfS to understand a provider's part-time fee structure. - 16.
-Providers should refer to the OfS website for current fee regulations regarding part-time students.
+14. For part-time students, the full-time equivalent (FTE) fee means the fee per 120 credits (equivalent to a full year of study), or fee for the duration of the programme if fewer than 120 credits.
+The FTE course fee is not regulated for part-time courses, but this information will enable the OfS to understand a provider's part-time fee structure.

-- 17. In column C, providers should list all courses for which a part-time fee will be charged.
-Use column D to indicate where part-time provision is delivered by a sub-contracted partner.
+- 15. Providers should refer to the OfS website for current fee regulations regarding part-time students. - 16.
+In column C, providers should list all courses for which a part-time fee will be charged.
+Use the additional information column (D) to distinguish between fee levels for the same course type.
+Descriptions must be free of abbreviations and technical language so that potential students and the wider public can understand it easily. - 17.
+Use column E to indicate where part-time provision is delivered by a sub-contracted partner.
 The provider that delivers the provision does not have to enter anything in this column.
-Populate column E with the sub-contractual partner's UKPRN.
-Column F will auto-populate based on the UKPRN. - 18.
-Use the additional information column (G) to distinguish between fee levels for the same course type.
-Descriptions must be free of abbreviations and technical language so that potential students and the wider public can understand it easily. - 19.
-In column H, use the drop-down to indicate where this fee is one that will be charged to new entrants in the academic year in which the plan commences. - 20.
+Populate column F with the sub-contractual partner's UKPRN.
+Column G will auto-populate based on the UKPRN. - 18.
+In column H, use the drop-down to indicate where this fee is one that will be charged to new entrants in the academic year in which the plan commences. - 19.
 If a provider in unclear about whether it will have any part-time students paying more than the basic fee, the OfS recommends that it includes course type and fee information in table 3, to avoid having to seek approval retrospectively.
 This might apply, for example, where a part-time student took more modules in a year than was typical, or because they switched from full-time to part-time due to extenuating circumstances.
-In such circumstances predicted data or targets relating to such students would not be required, but the provider would need to report, in its monitoring return, on any unexpected spend that occurs. - 21.
-The information providers enter in these tables will be used to auto-populate tables 4c and 4d.
-These tables will be published as part of providers' access and participation plan documents.
-Providers must ensure that text entered in the additional information column (column G) to distinguish between fee levels for the same course type is free of abbreviations and technical language, and that it can be easily understood by potential students and the wider public.
+In such circumstances predicted data or targets relating to such students would not be required, but the provider would need to report, in its monitoring return, on any unexpected spend that occurs. - 20.
+The information providers enter in these tables will be published as part of providers' access and participation plan documents.
+Providers must ensure that text entered in the additional information column (column D) to distinguish between fee levels for the same course type is free of abbreviations and technical language, and that it can be easily understood by potential students and the wider public.